simeononsecurity/simeononsecurity.ch/content/articles/best-practices-for-secure-coding-in-python/index.en.md

 Automated security testing tools use a variety of techniques to identify potential vulnerabilities, such as **static analysis**, **dynamic analysis**, and **fuzz testing**.
 Static analysis involves examining the code without executing it, while dynamic analysis involves executing the code in a test environment.
 Fuzz testing involves sending random or unexpected input to the application to see how it responds.

 Automated security testing can help developers identify vulnerabilities that may have been missed during a manual code review.
-However, it is important to note that automated tools are not perfect and may produce false positives or false negatives.
+However, note that automated tools are not perfect and may produce false positives or false negatives.

 #### Staying Informed on Security Vulnerabilities and Updates